-Mobile medical alert systems or personal emergency response systems are designed to be used both in and out of the home, unlike traditional home-based systems that work only in and around the home.
-In addition, these mobile systems often include GPS tracking technology that allow the approximate location of the senior user to be detected.
+Mobile medical alert systems with GPS are designed to be used both in and out of the home, unlike traditional home-based systems that work only in and around the home.
+In recent years, more and more seniors have opted to use these mobile alert systems as they are more flexible and accommodating to active lifestyles.

-Below are reviews of the best mobile Medical Alert Systems With GPS in the market today:
+Below are reviews of the best mobile Medical Alert Systems With GPS or personal emergency response systems in the market today:

 Medical Guardian offers two mobile alert systems with GPS: Mobile Guardian and Premium Guardian.
 Both systems provide mobile monitoring for active seniors who may be frequently out and about.
 Medical Guardian is the leader amongst a new generation of medical alert companies offering quality systems based on the latest technologies.
 Central to their Mobile Guardian alert system is a lightweight portable unit with an emergency call button and a speakerphone.
 At home, the portable monitoring device is paired with either a water-resistant bracelet or neck pendant.
 This provides protection for seniors everywhere at home, including the bath and shower, where most falls occur.

 Their Premium mobile alert system comes with a small water-resistant mobile GPS help button device that is used both at home and out of the home.
-Premium Guardian can be upgraded to automatically detect falls.
+Premium Guardian can be programmed to include automatic fall detection.
 Both Mobile and Premium mobile alert devices come with cellular network calling service included, allowing seniors to access Medical Guardian’s monitoring help specialists whenever it is needed.
-Emergency monitoring service starts at around $40 per month for their Mobile Guardian alert system.
+Their 24/7 emergencies alert monitoring service starts at around $40 per month for their Mobile Guardian alert system.
 Full Review >>

 The Lively is a mobile urgent response button device produced by Great Call, a well-recognized cellular phone company serving seniors.
-This nifty button device is small and light enough to be worn around the neck with a lanyard.
-What distinguishes the Great Call from other mobile alert systems is its comprehensive bundle of features: being GPS enabled, waterproof and incorporating fall detection seniors.
+This nifty Lively alert button device is small and light enough to be worn around the neck with a lanyard.
+What distinguishes the Great Call Lively from other mobile alert systems is its comprehensive bundle of features: being GPS enabled, waterproof and incorporating fall detection for seniors.
 It also has a companion Great Call Link app that premium subscribers can access and use for sharing their activity information with their children or caregivers.

 The Lively mobile alert device is easy to understand and use, and comes with outstanding features.
-One current weakness is that it needs to be charged daily in order to stay operational.
+One current weakness is that like similar wireless medical alert devices, it needs to be recharged daily in order to stay operational.
 While some seniors can blend this easily into their daily routines, others may be hesitant about it.
-Overall, the Lively is a good product to consider when comparing mobile medical alert buttons.
+Overall, the Lively is a good product to consider when comparing mobile medical alert systems with GPS.
 Full Review >>

 Although the device works both in the out of the home as long as it gets good cellular phone reception, Bay Alarm Medical recommends using this in combination with their home medical alert system.
 We have more details on why this is, as well as comparisons of this with other mobile devices in the full review.
 Overall, it is a decent GPS mobile medical alert option to consider.
 Full Review >>

 The Philips Lifeline GoSafe home and mobile medical alert system is a unique one-of-a-kind combination system.
 It includes both an at-home medical alert base console unit and a help button that can be worn both in and out of the home.
 The help button is waterproof and comes with its own speaker and microphone.
-The system comes with Lifeline’s auto alert technology as well.
+The system comes with Lifeline’s auto alert fall detection technology as well.
 The system is GPS-enabled, and incorporates additional locations tracking technologies using wifi and cell tower triangulation.

-Like other mobile alert systems, emergency calls are routed through a cellular network connection.
+Like other GPS mobile medical alert systems, emergency calls are routed through a cellular network connection.
 It also has the option of working through a home phone line for the at-home portion.
-As a high-end system, it costs about $55/ $65 per month.
-It is fairly new in the market.
+As a high-end system, it costs about $55/ $65 per month, and there is a one-time device fee.
 Overall, it is an innovative system backed by a technology leader in the industry.
 Full Review >>

 The mobile portion consists of portable device that acts similarly to the home base station unit.
 It incorporates a speakerphone and GPS tracking technology.
 When the wrist band or necklace help button is pressed, it sends a signal to the mobile “base” unit to activate an alarm.
 A connection to the monitoring center staff is established through a wireless cell phone connection.
 The system costs around $40/month.
 Full Review >>